radareorg/radare2/CONTRIBUTING.md

 * When relevant, write a test for [radare2-regressions](https://github.com/radare/radare2-regressions) and submit a PR also there.
 Use the same branch name in both repositories, so Travis will be able to use your new tests together with new changes.
+  AppVeyor (for now) still uses radare/radare2-regressions repo with branch master.
 NOTE: when merging PRs, *always* merge the radare2-regressions PR first.

 ## Coding Style guidelines